gabbifish/fishreel-h4d/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

+Supported by Python 2.7.11 and newer.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-If getting the **'python2_unicode_compatible' error**, this is likely because your OS X is referencing an older version of six, that is not in your pip installed directory.
+If getting the **'python2_unicode_compatible' error** when looking at related accounts, this is likely because your OS is referencing an older version of **six**, one that is not in your pip installed directory.
 Pip installs in /Library/[..] while your system python installs in /System/Library/[..]

 If you pip install six, it probably installs 1.9.0, but when you go into your python console, and type import six